history

 Daugherty typewriter – 1893

-The Daugherty typewriter of 1893 presented for the first time, in a manufactured typewriter, the three essential design features that would define 20th century typewriters.
-These features are, four rows of straight keys, a single shift key and type bars that strike the front of the platen giving visible typing.
+The Daugherty typewriter of 1893 was the first manufactured machine to feature the three essential design elements that would define the 20th-century typewriter: four rows of straight keys, a single shift key, and type bars that strike the front of the platen – offering visible typing.

-The Daugherty, despite modest success, had solved the important question of where to place the typebars.
-It just a few years, in 1896, Franz Wagner would create the milestone Underwood with the same design features pioneered on the Daugherty.
-The Underwood though was fast and responsive and became the standard.
+While the Daugherty saw only modest success, it had answered the crucial question of where to place the typebars.
+Just a few years later, in 1896, Franz Wagner would introduce the milestone Underwood typewriter – borrowing the Daugherty’s configuration.
+But unlike the Daugherty, the Underwood was fast, responsive, and ready for the modern office.
+It quickly became the new standard.

 Photograph of the Underwood 1 typewriter.